boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-sconepro-rate-policy-discovery.md

 |TBD2|OPTION_V4_NRLP|This-Document|
 {: #iana-radius-dhcp title="New DHCP Option Permitted in the RADIUS DHCPv4-Options Attribute Registry"}

-# Alternative mechanisms
+# Alternative/Complementary Mechanisms

-In the event of bottlenecks in transportation networks, there are alternative mechanisms that provide information or help to reserve resources.
+In the event of bottlenecks in a network, there are other mechanisms that provide information or help to reserve resources.
 These can be used within the bottleneck network or, in some cases, across network boundaries.
 The following sections give examples of such mechanisms and provide background information.

 ## L4S